 Facial Fillers Overview

-Fillers can address the following issues:
+Facial balancing and dermal fillers can address the following issues:

 - Smooth out the lines around the mouth and nose, including marionette lines, smile lines, and parentheses.